 Conference Room Available to MACC Members

-We do have an LCD projector which is available for a small fee.
-Coffee, tea and pop are also always available upon request.
+We do have an LCD projector which is available.
+Beverages are also always available upon request.
 We can suggest local caterers if you would like to have a meal or refreshments brought in.

 More about The Riverview Building